The sorrows of a smooth digraph: the first hardness criterion for infinite directed graph-colouring problems: Appendix

 \begin{proof} Assume without loss of generality that $O\edgeo P$ holds.
 We first show how to reduce the lemma to the claim below. \begin{restatable}{claim}{cyclecombinatorics} Whenever $U,V,U',V'$ are arbitrary $\omega$-classes with $U\edgeo U'$ and $V\edgeo V'$, and such that one of the following holds. \begin{enumerate} \item $U\edgeo V$, or \item $U\ledgeo V$ \end{enumerate} Then there exists a realisable $\Omega$-orbit-labelled path $\mu$ from $U$ to $V$ and a realisable relabelling $\mu'$ thereof from $U'$ to $V'$ such that $(\mu,\mu')$ is properly separated, and such that $\mu$ extends $U\edgeo V$ or $U\ledgeo V$, respectively. \end{restatable}

-The conclusion of the lemma can then be derived from the claim by induction as follows: let $\pi=(p,(O_1,\ldots,O_n))$, where $O_1=O_n=O$; In the induction, we prove that the restriction $\pi_j$ of $\pi$ to the first $j$ orbits (and hence $j-1$ edges), has a realisable extension $\mu_j$ from $O$ to $O_j$ with a realisable properly separated relabelling $\mu_j'$ thereof from $P$ to an arbitrary $P_j$ such that $O_j\edgeo P_j$ holds (such $P_j$ exists by smoothness).
+The lemma then follows by induction.
+Indeed, let $\pi=(p,(O_1,\ldots,O_n))$, where $O_1=O_n=O$.
+In the induction, we prove that the restriction $\pi_j$ of $\pi$ to the first $j$ orbits (and hence $j-1$ edges), has a realisable extension $\mu_j$ from $O$ to $O_j$ with a realisable properly separated relabelling $\mu_j'$ thereof from $P$ to an arbitrary $P_j$ such that $O_j\edgeo P_j$ holds (such $P_j$ exists by smoothness).
 This is trivial for $j=1$, and thus follows by induction using~\Cref{cyclecombinatorics} in the induction step.
 Finally, choosing $P_n:=P$, and setting $\pi':=\mu_n$ and $\rho':=\mu_n'$ then finishes the proof.

 \begin{proof}[Proof of~\Cref{cyclecombinatorics}] Let us first observe that walks in $\urgraph / \Omega$ always give rise to realisable $\Omega$-orbit-labelled paths.
 We will therefore sometimes abuse the notation and will not distinguish between these two objects.
 We first show how to reduce~\Cref{itm:ledge} where $U\ledge V$ to~\Cref{itm:edge} where $U\edge V$.
 Assume the former holds, and pick an arbitrary $\omega$-class $Q$ with $Q\edge V$; it exists by smoothness of $\urgraph$.
 Consider the path $q:=(\ledge,\ledge)$ and the $\Omega$-orbit labellings $\nu:=(q,(U,V,Q))$ and $\nu':=(q,(U',U,V))$ thereof.
 Then i.e. $(\nu, \nu')$ is properly separated.
 Recall that $Q\edgeo V$ and $V\edge V'$.
 Assuming that the conclusion of the claim holds true in~\Cref{itm:edge}, we may apply it after substituting $U$ by $Q$ and $U'$ by $V$.
 Hence, we obtain a properly separated pair $(\mu, \mu')$ where $\mu $ is from $Q $ to $V $ extending $Q \edgeo V$, and $\mu'$ is from $V $ to $V' $.
 Then, $\nu +\mu$ is extends $U \ledgeo V$, and the properly separated pair $(\nu +\mu, \nu' + \mu')$ shows the claim in \Cref{itm:ledge}.